 Transfer back to the airport and board your flight home after a wonderful introduction to India.

 To book this holiday please contact our Sales Team directly on

 You will be staying in a series of comfortable hotels that are conveniently located for your tour itinerary.

 Passengers travelling on the 10th November 2020 and 2nd November 2021 departures will have the chance to celebrate Diwali, a major Hindu festival marked by family gatherings, and by decorative displays of candles and lamps shining from rooftops and doorsteps, in windows, and all around temple buildings.

 Passengers travelling on the 3rd March 2020 departures will be able to join the joyful crowds throwing coloured powder into the air in celebration of Krishna and the beginning of spring.

-Departures from Manchester fly via Abu Dhabi with Etihad Airways.
-The duration and content of the tour is the same, but the order of the itinerary varies slightly with nights one and two spent in Delhi at the Suryaa Hotel.
+Departures from Manchester fly via Abu Dhabi with Etihad Airways, and arrive in Delhi in the early hours of Day Two.
+The duration and content of the tour is the same, but the order of the itinerary varies slightly with nights one and two spent in Delhi.
+Rooms will be ready for immediate occupancy on arrival.
 The itinerary then continues as described, with the last tour night being in Vanaashrya.
 Dinner is not provided on the first night because of the late arrival time.
-Rooms will be ready for immediate occupancy on arrival.
+The return flight from India leaves late on Day Nine, and lands in the UK on the morning of Day 10.